The Simpsons season 6

-The sixth season of the American animated television series The Simpsons originally aired on the Fox network between September 4, 1994, and May 21, 1995, and consists of 25 episodes.
+The sixth season of the American animated sitcom The Simpsons aired on Fox between September 4, 1994 and May 21, 1995.
 The Simpsons is an animated series about a working class family, which consists of Homer, Marge, Bart, Lisa, and Maggie.
 The show is set in the fictional city of Springfield, and lampoons American culture, society, television and many aspects of the human condition.
-Season 6 was the highest rated season of the series.

 The showrunner for the sixth production season was David Mirkin who executive-produced 23 episodes.
 Former showrunners Al Jean and Mike Reiss produced the remaining two; they produced the two episodes with the staff of The Critic, the show they left The Simpsons to create.
 This was done in order to relieve some of the stress The Simpsons' writing staff endured, as they felt that producing 25 episodes in one season was too much.
 The episode "A Star Is Burns" caused some controversy among the staff, with Matt Groening removing his name from the episode's credits, as he saw it as blatant advertising for The Critic, which Fox had picked up for a second season after being cancelled by ABC and with which Groening had no involvement.
 Fox moved The Simpsons back to its original Sunday night timeslot from season 1, having aired on Thursdays from season 2 through season 5.
 It has remained in this slot ever since.
 The sixth season won one Primetime Emmy Award (for the episode "Lisa's Wedding"), and received three additional nominations.
 It also won the Annie Award for Best Animated Television Production.

 The Complete Sixth Season DVD was released in the United States on August 16, 2005, September 28, 2005, in Australia, and October 17, 2005, in the United Kingdom.
 The set featured a plastic "clam-shell" Homer-head design and received many complaints.
 In the United States, the set contained a slip of paper informing purchasers how to request alternate packaging — which consisted of a case-sleeve in a similar style to the standard box design — for only a shipping and handling fee.